-In my opinion, there is no real need to go crazy and get these all at once.
+In our opinion, there is no real need to go crazy and get these all at once.
 Like many things when it comes to buying tools, you tend to build up your collection over time.
-I have created a list of what I think are the most useful ones below:
+We have created a list of what we think are the most useful ones below:

 By adding a stand to your mitre saw, then this greatly increases the usefulness of your saw.
 These are ideal if you work with longer pieces of wood where it needs to be supported so as you can get it cut accurately.

 By clamping your saw to the stand, you can then use the extending stand to support the wood, while you get on with the cutting process.
 If there was only one accessory that would want to have, then this would be top of my list.

 Out of all the accessories that we have bought over time, this one has got the most regular use.
 There are of course any number of different styles to pick from.

 Almost inevitably when working with wood, you will always need a good set of clamps.

 These leave your hands free while you can then get on with making sure you get the right cut.

 They come in vertical and corner styles and if you are someone who would regularly be working with wood, you already know just how useful these can be.

 If you are someone who takes a great deal of pride in delivering the "perfect" job, then you should give some serious consideration to getting yourself a protractor.
 These are fantastic for creating highly precise angles for making the perfect mitre joint.